The Rank of the Sandpile Group of Random Directed Bipartite Graphs: Rank evolution

+By Lemma \ref{lemma:odlyzko}, $A_1$ has rank at least $\a n-\eps n$ with probability at least $1-O(\exp(-Cn))$ for any constant $\eps>0$.
+Further trimming the leftmost $m$ columns, consider

-Which we argue is full rank with probability at least $1-O(\exp(-Cn))$.
-The main difference from Lemma $\ref{lemma:first-n-rows}$ here is that the entries in $D_2$ are now independent from the entries in $A_1$.
-We can simply apply the same argument from Lemma \ref{lemma:first-n-rows}.
+By the same argument as Lemma~\ref{lemma:first-n-rows} this matrix is full rank with probability at least $1-O(\exp(-Cn))$.
+The only difference from Lemma $\ref{lemma:first-n-rows}$ is that the entries in $D_2$ are independent from the entries in $A_1$.